<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Sometimes, consolidating debt into a mortgage can cost you.
 But first, let’s take a look at just how it works.

-Once you’ve done this, your mortgage debt will increase by the amount of non-mortgage debt you rolled into it, plus a couple of thousand dollars more for the cost of breaking the old mortgage and a potential Canada Mortgage and Housing Corporation (CMHC) premium on the increased mortgage balance.
+Once you’ve done this, your mortgage debt will increase by the amount of non-mortgage debt you rolled into it, plus the cost of breaking the old mortgage (if applicable).
 The upside is that, in theory, the interest you pay on your non-mortgage debt will decrease.

-There's also the cost of the penalty for breaking your current mortgage, the potential new CMHC premium, as well as any legal fees involved.
+There's also the cost of the penalty for breaking your current mortgage, as well as any legal fees involved.
 In some cases, your property might need to be assessed, and that will cost you some money too.

 These are all things you'll need to think about to really know if consolidating debt into your mortgage is the best choice for you.
-If you want to know what the impact of choosing to consolidate debt into mortgage payments will really look like for you specifically, you might want to consider speaking with your bank or credit union.
+If you want to know what the impact of choosing to consolidate debt into mortgage payments will look like for you specifically, you might want to consider speaking with your bank or credit union, as well as a mortgage broker who will provide an overall picture of available options based on your financial situation.

 What if you’re not a current homeowner, but are thinking about buying a home?
 You may be able to consolidate your debt into a mortgage when purchasing a new home.
 To be eligible, lenders will look at your loan-to-value (LTV) ratio to determine the risk you pose as a borrower.
 LTV is the size of your loan compared to the value of the home you intend to buy.

 So, if your LTV is under a certain amount (typically 80% or less) your lender may allow you to roll high-interest balances into your lower-interest home loan.
-This can be a great way to get out from under high-interest rate loans or credit cards, but it does have its downsides.
+This can be a great way to get out from under high-interest-rate loans or credit cards.

-The Downsides of Consolidating Debt Into a Mortgage
+Pros and Cons of Consolidating Debt into Mortgage

 1. You will be in debt longer